What constitutes a low-risk baseball card investment? Essentially, it’s a card that is unlikely to lose money anytime soon.

 1952 Mickey Mantle Topps #311

-The extreme prices have led to increased interest in lower graded copies, as well as cards like the ‘54 Bowman seen above.
+The extreme prices have led to increased interest in lower graded copies and cards like the ‘54 Bowman seen above.
 It’s another solid baseball card investment, although the price of entry will be too prohibitive for many would-be owners.

 1954 Ted Williams Bowman #66